static-php/static-php-cli-hosted/README.md

 So the repository is a mix of GitHub Actions' official runner and my local runner to build different architecture and OS versions of the same content at the same time.

+Because it relies on my local ARM device for build, and the local environment is not a stable cloud server, all workflows are currently triggered manually.

 ## List of Actions

 - [Build spc binary files](https://github.com/crazywhalecc/static-php-cli-hosted/blob/master/.github/workflows/build-spc-release.yml)